secure-ai-assistants/SkillWorkshop/WorksheetPt2.md

 * At the top of the source document add the following line to `import` the permissions consent card: `from ask_sdk_model.ui.ask_for_permissions_consent_card import AskForPermissionsConsentCard`
 * Create a variable to hold your `AskForPermissionsConsentCard`.
 You'll need to pass in the permission you want to ask for in parentheses (by including extra strings here you could ask for more permissions if you wanted to).
 * Modify your line in LaunchRequest that uses the response builder.
-Instead of sending a reprompt, we want to send a card, so change the `ask` command into `set_card` and pass in the name of your permissions card variable.
+Instead of sending a reprompt, we want to send a card, so change the `ask` command into `set_card` and pass in the name of your permissions card variable (a reprompt will cause alexa to say the specified text if the user doesn’t respond after around 8 seconds, although the Alexa simulator doesn't say them as they would get _very_ frustrating when testing your skill).

 <details>
   <summary>Sample code if you want something to refer to or check against</summary>